ifishgroup/pqvp-kmt/installation.md

 1. ctrl-c if still running in docker-compose

-2. To stop and remove containers
+2. To remove containers

 ```
-docker-compose down
+$ docker-compose down
 ```

 ## Building Containers Manually